SarahcEmm/Climb-Mental-Health/README.md

 FEATURES

 I wanted the website to have some basic features and not rely on just images and text.
-Whilst there are images and quite a bit of text, I was aiming at breaking this information up with interactive elements to give the use a rest.
+Whilst there are images and quite a bit of text, I was aiming at breaking this information up with interactive elements to give the user a rest.
 For example, on my support page there is a section of text and then a youtube video.
 This give the reader a chance to rest their eyes and enjoy some additional information that is not in text form.
 I used a video from Nottingham City Council and verified that the information included in the media was correct.
 I also placed links on the support page for external professional resources to get additional information.
 I used illustrations from the same artist in the majority of my images, this helped to tie in all the elements and gave my website a consistant theme.
 I decided to donate to the illustrator for her work, as this is something I may have to do in future projects.
 I wish to continue to see high quality work being available for free, however it is tough out there and I wanted to credit the content creator fully.